Wall Street falls on Europe, but late buying trims losses

 "A lot of people have been looking at 1,350 as the short-term correction level, a level that the buy-the-dip crowd was hoping to get.
 This doesn't mean the market is not focusing on Europe," said James Dailey, who manages $215 million at TEAM Financial Asset Management LLC in Harrisburg, Pennsylvania.

-Sectors sensitive to the economy floundered, with the S&P consumer discretionary sector .GSPD falling 1.3 percent.
-Investors moved toward safety plays, with utilities .GSPU rising 0.2 percent and telecommunications .GSPL falling just 0.2 percent.
+Sectors sensitive to the economy floundered, with the S&P consumer discretionary sector falling 1.3 percent.
+Investors moved toward safety plays, with utilities rising 0.2 percent and telecommunications falling just 0.2 percent.

 Leftist leader Alexis Tsipras began efforts to form a Greek government by renouncing the terms of an international bailout and threatening to nationalize banks.